Voice Lesson Policies for Private Students

 Students are expected to participate in a studio recital at the end of the school year.

 Students are expected to be prompt, courteous, and physically and mentally prepared for their lesson.
 This means that they will bring necessary materials to their lesson, and they will have spent effort practicing and learning the music for their lesson.
-I reserve the right to dismiss students from my studio whose behavior impairs their learning or who do not make an effort to learn.
+I reserve the right to dismiss students from my studio who fail to make progress the way I or the choir director believe them capable of, who fail to participate in lesson activities required for study, or who otherwise fail to meet the expectations laid out in this policy.

 Nathaniel C. Thompson